django-helpdesk/django-helpdesk/README.rst

 Copyright 2009- Ross Poulton and contributors.
 All Rights Reserved.
 See LICENSE for details.

-django-helpdesk was formerly known as Jutda Helpdesk, named after the company who originally created it.
+django-helpdesk was formerly known as Jutda Helpdesk, named after the company which originally created it.
 As of January 2011 the name has been changed to reflect what it really is: a Django-powered ticket tracker with contributors reaching far beyond Jutda.